-Registration for 2023-2024 is now open!
+Registration for the 2024-2025 school year opens January 29, 2024!
 If you are interested in learning more about St. Peter’s Preschool or would like to schedule a tour, please email us at firstname.lastname@example.org!

 Play is children’s work

 Learning happens through play.
 The philosophy of St. Peter’s Preschool is that young children learn best through developmentally appropriate, active, child-directed play, and as a result, free play comprises more than half of each school day here.
 Even when it’s time to introduce more structure into our mornings, our teachers couch every lesson in playful conversation and activity.
 We get messy!

 We have reasonable, developmental expectations for our children, and we encourage each child to meet those expectations by stating, demonstrating, and constantly modeling them, not by drilling on a lengthy list of rules or rubrics.
 We use positive comments, natural consequences, and an emphasis on children’s ability to do appropriate things for themselves to foster independence and self-discipline.
 After all, self-discipline is a skill we all need every day, throughout our lives!

 A child is not a stand-alone entity, and a preschool is not a child’s most important learning environment.
 Home and family are primary in a child’s life, and we take seriously our responsibility to support families in their journey through their children’s preschool years.
 We don’t just want to know your children; we want to know you too – to give counsel when asked, congratulations when a developmental milestone happens, commiseration on the travails of parenthood, and always the knowledge that you’re members of the St. Peter’s family.
 Picnic on the grounds; take your holiday card pictures with the historic Church as a backdrop; or just stop in to visit and read a story – even years after your child has finished preschool.
 This is your place!